 We take a look at some of the reasons why men avoid sex and discuss what you can do to resolve bedroom issues.

 It’s not something that’s easy to bring up, especially with your partner, but most men suffer from erectile dysfunction at some point in their lives.
 It can be caused by a number of factors but one that adds to the issue is stress.
 It can become a vicious circle with a single incident snowballing into a lengthy worry as you become stressed about being able to perform.

 How to resolve this: Talking with your partner is key.
 In fact, this can be applied to pretty much all the problems we talk about here.
 We know it can be difficult to bring this subject up, but it will take the pressure off you, especially when you realise how supportive your partner is.
-If things persist, there is medication you can take to help with the problem.
+If things persist, there are treatments available that can help ED.

 It is important to get checked for possible physical causes of erectile dysfunction, such as type 2 diabetes, hypertension, high cholesterol and hormonal problems.

-It’s a bit of a myth that men like to get in, do their thing and get out without considering the women.
+It’s another misconception that men like to get in, do their thing and get out without considering the women.
 If it was true, then they wouldn’t be worrying about premature ejaculation.
 But it is a concern for a number of men.
 And many of them find it an embarrassing situation – wrongly relating it to lack of experience or poor bedroom skills.

 How to resolve this: Again, talk through your problems with your partner.
 Ask them to take it slow and maybe even stop if you think you’re getting close to climax.
 Certain positions could also help.
 Again, if the problem continues you could consider Premature Ejaculation Treatments.